 Schedule remains a substantial risk to the project.
 Land related to the road and rail detour must be acquired by May 2017 to avoid a project delay.
 To mitigate this risk, an expropriation by-law was submitted to Council and was approved on July 13, 2016.
-It is the City's preference to come to a negotiated settlement with impacted property owners, and the expropriation by-law is used as a "fall back" to ensure schedule is not adversely impacted should the City and land owner not come to a negotiated settlement on a timely basis.
+It remains the City's preference to come to a negotiated settlement with impacted property owners, and the expropriation by-law is used as a "fall back" to ensure schedule is not adversely impacted should the City and land owner not come to a negotiated settlement on a timely basis.
 On July 29, 2016, the City was informed by the Province of Manitoba that a waiver of the expropriation inquiry hearing had been granted by the Lieutenant Governor at the Cabinet meeting held on July 27, 2016.
-Waiver of the expropriation inquiry hearing will result in the City being able to obtain the required lands in time to meet the project schedule.
+On September 28, 2016 Council approved the consolidation/registration of land assembly corresponding to the expropriation, By-law 89/2016.
+This final confirmation of expropriation by Council, as well as obtaining a waiver of the expropriation inquiry hearing will result in the City being able to obtain the required lands in time to meet the project schedule.

 Construction of the roadway and railway detours in 2017 is a critical component of the project schedule.
-In order to expedite the contract award process for construction contracts, the Administration will request Council to delegate their authority to the CAO to award competitively tendered construction contracts exceeding \$5,000,000 which are within the approved project budget.
+In order to expedite the contract award process for construction contracts, the Administration has requested Council to delegate their authority to the CAO to award competitively tendered construction contracts exceeding \$5,000,000 which are within the approved project budget.
 This may save more than five weeks in the construction contract award period, allow for reasonable design review and construction tendering timeframes, and provide some schedule certainty to this critical first year of construction.
+On October 26, 2016 Council approved the requested delegation of authority.